Wednesday, April 29, 2020

 And the all important indicia:

-Topps had a lot going in in 1974 for what was their first year of true "all 660" packaging, so it's understandable not everything was worth changing.
+Topps had a lot going on in 1974 for what was their first year of true "all 660" packaging, so it's understandable not everything was worth changing.
 They came up with the idea of a "separate' set of Traded cards in '74 and then for some odd reason not bothering with such a thing in 1975 before they ran it back up the flagpole in '76.
 That was it for being up to date until the boxed 1981 Update set was released to much criticism (due to no retail option) five years later.

 Saturday, April 18, 2020